blender - Man Page

 - --gpu-backend

 Force to use a specific GPU backend.
-Valid options: 'opengl'.
+Valid options: 'opengl' or 'vulkan'.

 - --gpu-compilation-subprocesses